Why we only use the King James Bible By Pastor Paul Habermann

-We only use the King James Bible in our preaching and teaching, and unlike many churches who are leaving the use of the King James Bible, or weakening their position on the matter, we continue to stand strong on the firm foundation of the King James Bible.
+We use the King James Bible by conviction not tradition: We only use the King James Bible in our preaching and teaching, and unlike many churches who are leaving the King James Bible, for supposed better translations, or weakening their position on the King James Bible, we stand strong on our conviction that the King James Bible is God's word.
+It is without error.
+It is God's pure word.

 Introduction: